-- 1. Name of the School and USA Competitive Division in the Subject Line of the email - 2.
+- 1. Name of the School and USA competitive division in the Subject Line of the email - 2.
 Videos should be in either Windows Media Player or Quicktime formats - 3.
-Clear, close up view of skill(s) in question - 4.
-Do not send the entire routine, only the skill(s) in question - 5.
-Include your name, team name, competitive division, e-mail address and phone number in the body of the email
+Clear, close up view of skill in question - 4.
+Include your name, team name, division level, e-mail address and phone number in the body of the email

-Cheerleading videos should be emailed to Cheryl Moon at Cmoon@varsity.com Song/Pom and Pep Flag videos should be emailed to Carina Clendenin at Cclendenin@varsity.com
+Cheerleading videos should be emailed to Cheryl Moon at Cmmoon@varsity.com Song/Pom and Pep Flag videos should be emailed to Carina Clendenin at Cclendenin@varsity.com

 Note that submission of a routine and/or its elements does not preclude a team from being assessed a penalty while at a specific USA competition, as performances from the video submission may differ from those executed on the competition floor.
-Submission of a routine does not guarantee that it can be review.
+Submission of a routine does not guarantee that it can be reviewed.

-All rules and division limitations may be downloaded at usa.varsity.com
+All rules and division limitations may be downloaded at http://bit.ly/USA SpiritCompInfo

-For specific cheerleading stunt and safety questions that pertain to the USA Cheer/AACCA School Cheerleading Safety Rules, or to the 2019-20 Jr. High/Middle School Teams Show Cheer and Group Stunt Division Limitations please call Cheryl Moon at 1-800-886-4872 ext.
-2039 or e-mail Cmoon@varsity.com
+For specific cheerleading stunt and safety questions that pertain to the USA Cheer/AACCA School Cheerleading Safety Rules, or to the 2019-20 High School Teams Show Cheer and Group Stunt Division Limitations please call Cheryl Moon at 1-800-686-5718 or e-mail cmoon@varsity.com.

-For specific song/pom, song/jazz or pep flag/short flag safety questions that only pertain to the USA Song/Pom/Jazz Pep Flag Safety Rules please call Carina Clendenin at 1-800-886-4872 ext.
+For specific song/pom, song/jazz or pep flag/short flag safety questions that only pertain to the USA Song/Pom/Jazz Pep Flag Safety Rules, or to the 2019-20 Song/Pom, Pep Flag Division Limitations please call Carina Clendenin at1-800-886-4872 ext.
 2023 or e-mail Cclendenin@varsity.com.

-2019 - 20 JR. HIGH/MIDDLE SCHOOL SHOW CHEER AND GROUP STUNT DIVISION LIMITATIONS
+2019-20 HIGH SCHOOL TEAMS SHOW CHEER AND GROUP STUNT DIVISION LIMITATIONS